AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 ### Compatibility with Little Snitch 5

 At this moment, Network Extension mode in AdGuard isn't compatible with [Little Snitch 5](https://obdev.at/products/littlesnitch/index.html).
 When both are running, there's a chance to encounter issues with various apps' behavior, even if they aren't filtered by AdGuard.
-This problem is directly linked to Big Sur, and we've already informed Apple about it.
+This problem is directly caused by a bug in Big Sur, and we've already informed Apple about it.
+This leaves us to believe that this issue will get resolved in one of the next updates.

 Needs to be said that this problem can't be solved by disabling connections monitoring in Little Snitch, because this action doesn't unload Little Snitch's extension from the system.
 We recommend to switch to [**Automatic Proxy**](#automatic-proxy) filtering mode when running AdGuard alongside with Little Snitch on Big Sur, at least until Apple fixes the bug.